lucblender/RaspberryStuff/README.md

     - Purpose to create a loopback audio card to capture audio and implement visualisation with vumeter for example
 - E-Ink
     - Test with two e-ink display from waveshare
+    - Has image divider, can divide any picture into 3 channels (Red, Black, White)
 - LCD
     - Use of the pitft capacitive touchscreen by adafruit
 - Neopixel
     - Test of neopixels led by adafruit
+- PiMusicBox-mopidy-Librespot
+    - Mopidy and librespot configuration
+    - Use of E-ink to display actual music played on mopidy and librespot